Women owned/operated

 We are happy to host Apprentices with no gardening or ag experience.
 We are looking for an Apprentice who is interested in plants and has some demonstrable experience doing physical labor.

 Attention to detail and adherence to our food safety procedures is critical.
-Applicants should be ready for physical work and to lift 30lbs regularly.
+Applicants should be ready for physical work and to lift 30 lbs regularly.
 They should also be able to work outside in all weather conditions from rain to heat.
 We invite a person of any skill level to apply for as long as they are excited to learn about farming and work outside.

 Due to our very rural location, the Apprentice should have their own reliable transportation.
-If the Apprentice does not have a car, please get in touch to discuss other options.

 An in-person visit is not required before a final placement decision is made but candidates may visit if they like.